emmettburgess/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Mention two parts of Express that you learned about this week.
+         Incorporating important features like routing and middleware by utilizing express

 - [ ] Describe Middleware?
+        functions that receive requests and responses and perform changes or actions set by the developer.
+All functions are sequential.

 - [ ] Describe a Resource?
+        A piece of data or info in a system

-- [ ] What can the API return to help clients know if a request was successful?
+- [ ] What can the API return to help clients know if a request was successful? a status with a custom json message (404 File not found).

-- [ ] How can we partition our application into sub-applications?
+- [ ] How can we partition our application into sub-applications? create unique routers with the appropriate architecture and actions built according to specific data

 ## Project Setup